-When the sun is shining, the 174 solar panels on the roof of our brewery produce electricity that is either used in real-time by our facilities, or fed back to the grid where it benefits our community (and earns us a credit).
-Each year, the system will generate roughly 60,465 kilowatt-hours (kWhs) of electricity, offsetting the equivalent of driving over 110,000 miles driven in a gas-powered car.
+When the sun is shining, the 174 solar panels on the roof of our brewery produce electricity that is fed back to the grid where it benefits our community (and earns us a credit).
+As of July 2022, our array has generated over 216.14 MWh of lifetime energy, equivalent to 151,944 kg of CO2 emissions saved, or 2530 trees planted.

 The array powers roughly 20- 50% of our brewery (depending on the month) – and since the installation our electricity bills have now been cut by more than 50%!
-In addition, environmental benefits include projected CO2 savings of 78,624 lbs, SOx (Sulphur Oxide) savings of 72.58 lbs, and NOx (Nitrogen Oxide) savings of 139.1 lbs.
 For more information on how solar energy works, visit here.

 Cans.
 We package many of our beers in 16-oz cans.
 Cans have a smaller carbon footprint than glass bottles for a number of reasons.
 Cans are lighter and require less energy to transport than glass.
 Also, aluminum cans have a higher recycling rate and more recycled content than other popular package types.
 Recycling of aluminum cans saves 95% of the energy required to make the same amount of aluminum from its virgin source.

 Upcycling.
 We are always looking for ways to make a difference – and reusing existing materials in new and beautiful ways is directly in line with our vision.
 For example, in our pub, the floor you walk on is made from reclaimed wood from the original barn floor.
+The slates for the cheese came from our roof.
+The doors in the bathrooms were from the original sheep stalls.
 We’ve gone to such great lengths to maintain, repurpose, and improve upon what we inherited here that when we completely rehabilitated Hobbs Farm, we were honored with an award from the NH Preservation Alliance.